abegaz/arenaSA/arenaPrototype/README.txt

 --->> arenaBase_1.zip
 This is the new Arena Base / Prototype.
 Intended for Developers.
-Before running the Prototype you will need to set up the associated Database. [ Find the arenabase.sql file in the arenaBase_1.zip ]
+Before running the Prototype you will need to set up the associated Database. [ Find the arenabase.sql file in the arenaBase_1a.zip ]

+Because of File Size Limitations associated with GitHub's Online Interface.
+This Prototype is broken into 3 zip files:
+- arenaBase_1A = Contains arenabase.sql, .classpath, .project, & build.fxbuild Files
+- arenaBase_1B = contains bin folder.
+- arenaBase_1C = contains src folder.

+Put contents of all 3 .Zip files into file "arenaBase" in your Eclipse Workfolder before attempting to run.

 You will also need to set up an "Operator" Role.
 I also advise setting up multiple users.
 This can be done through the GUI Sign Up Feature.